phaptrancao/ctf/HowToInstallArchLinux.md

 ### 4. Insert the installation media to your computer

-### 5. Iress the key that allows you to change the boot order
+### 5. Press the key that allows you to change the boot order

 On most newer computers, this is `F12`. through the exact key should be displayed on the screen during boot up.

 ### 6. Select `Boot from Arch Linux (x86_64)`

-If you are booting in UEFI mode then choose archiso x86_64 UEFI
+If you are booting in UEFI mode then choose `Archiso x86_64 UEFI`

 ### 7. Test internet connection